The Mitchell Public Library

 The Ladies Library Association, formed in Hillsdale in 1879, donated their inventory of 2666 volumes of “good literature” to the new library, plus one of their charter members, Miss Mary Pratt, was appointed the first librarian of the Mitchell Library.
 In 1908, the new library was said to be the finest library in the state for a town of this size.
 The grand building, with its marble fireplace, ornate ceilings and beautiful woodwork, would serve our community for 95 years before the Hillsdale Community Library, designed to match much of the Mitchell Building’s Italianate details, was built next door.

 The Mitchell home, built in the Second Empire style, was begun in 1868.
-Owners Charles T. Mitchell and Harriett Wing Mitchell moved their original house to the back of their property (a not uncommon practice in those days), where it still stands at the corner of West and McCullum.
+Owners Charles T. Mitchell and Harriet Wing Mitchell moved their original house to the back of their property (a not uncommon practice in those days), where it still stands at the corner of West and McCullum.
 That summer of 1868 saw a great deal of new construction in Hillsdale.
 At the corner of Manning and North, Mitchell’s banking partner, Henry Waldron, was also building a new home, which today is the home of the Elks Club.
 The home was bequeathed to the City according to the will of Mr. Mitchell, giving his wife a life lease.
 C. T. died in 1898, and Mrs. Mitchell in 1906.
 Following her death, a two year renovation was begun, using $10,000 in securities also gifted to cover the expenses.

 Harriet Wing Mitchell

-The surviving children, William Mitchell of Cadillac and Mrs. Harriett Mitchell Sawyer donated additional funds so that the remodeling could be completed “perfectly in accordance with the whole architectural plan".
+The surviving children, William Mitchell of Cadillac and Mrs. Harriet Mitchell Sawyer donated additional funds so that the remodeling could be completed “perfectly in accordance with the whole architectural plan".
 The original central staircase was moved and one fireplace removed.
 The butternut woodwork was preserved and some decorative tile – with Pewabic Tile of Detroit – was added.

 In 1908, the new Library boasted a men’s “club room” inside the north door, where gentlemen could read, rest and smoke.
 The second floor held the auditorium where women’s clubs could meet.
 This space later became the children’s room and a place for musical recitals.